liedekef/events-made-easy/readme.txt

 = 2.5.14 (2024/10/26) =
 * Bulk action to task signups added to send reminders
-* PDF templates have a setting to change the mail attachment name if the template is used in member or booking related mails
+* PDF templates have a setting to change the mail attachment name if the template is used in member or booking related emails

 = 2.5.13 (2024/10/05) =
 * Add generic placeholders #_USER_GROUPS and #_USER_MEMBERSHIPS